jenkinsci/pipeline-editor-plugin/README.md

+# DEPRECATED

+This was done as a proof of concept and should not be used.
+Any future work on a visual pipeline editor that was inspired by this is being moved to https://github.com/jenkinsci/blueocean-pipeline-editor-plugin

 # (Experimental) Visual pipeline editor for Jenkins Workflow.

 _NOTE: this plugin is experimental.
 It is likely to abruptly change course in design or source code.
 It may set your hair on fire.
 Consider yourself warned before using._